xenomachina/vim-viewsource/README.md

 Navigator's.
 Other colors were added over time based on what I thought looked good with the existing set.

-I've been using this colorscheme for many years (probably since 1996 or so), and it has been tweaked considerably over the years.
+I've been using this colorscheme for many years (since Vim first added syntax highlighting) and it has been tweaked considerably over the years.
 For the first few years it was just a section of my `.vimrc`.
 Unfortunately, I did not think to keep version history.

 It is a fairly well-tested colorscheme, given that I've used it for many filetypes and purposes over the years: html, c, cpp, java, python, diff,